Dropbox for Education

 Data Recovery – Recover deleted document and previous file versions (saved to Dropbox).

-Remote Access - Access your files in the office, at home, or abroad without using VPN using your LU Network Account.
+Remote Access – Access files in the office, at home, or abroad without VPN through your LU Network Account.

 Collaboration & Sharing – Collaborate with others and share your documents with ease.